 If you don't understand why you owe money or simply are having trouble reading the EOB, call your insurance company or your healthcare provider.

 If you owe money, ask the insurance company if this payment will be put toward your out-of-pocket deductible.

 You may need clarification on charges for certain services rendered.
 You can ask the health care provider to explain the services and charges for each.

 If you think you have been charged in error, ask the health care provider to go over the entire EOB, line by line, to see if a mistake has occurred.

 Avoid Overpaying Medical Bills

 An EOB can help you avoid paying more than you should for medical care.
 Look over an EOB when it arrives in the mail and compare it to your medical bills to ensure that you pay the health care provider the correct amount.
-If you find an error on a bill from a doctor or other health care provider, call your insurance company to address the billing error.
+If you find an error on a bill from a doctor or other health care provider, call your insurance company to address the error.

 Ensuring Insurance Benefits

 Just as health care providers can make billing errors, coding errors can occur when insurance companies process EOBs.
 If you do not understand something on your EOB or you think your insurance policy covers an expense that was not paid, call your insurance company for an explanation or to have the benefit reviewed.

 Policyholders with most insurance companies now have online access to their accounts, and this often includes digital access to EOBs.
 If you don't already have online access to your account, check with your insurance company about how to gain web access.